openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer sends Credential Offer as an HTTP GET request or an HTTP redirect to the Wallet's Credential Offer Endpoint defined in (#client-metadata).

-The Credential Offer object, which is a JSON object with the Credential Offer parameters, can be sent by value or by reference.
+The Credential Offer object, which is a JSON-encoded object with the Credential Offer parameters, can be sent by value or by reference.

 The Credential Offer contains a single URI query parameter `credential_offer` or `credential_offer_uri`:

-* `credential_offer`: A JSON object with the Credential Offer parameters.
+* `credential_offer`: A JSON-encoded object with the Credential Offer parameters.
 This MUST NOT be present when `credential_offer_uri` parameter is present.
-* `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
+* `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON-encoded object with the Credential Offer parameters.
 This MUST NOT be present when `credential_offer` parameter is present.

 The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the End-User using a Wallet, or a link that the End-User can click.